x-ion-de/sos-ci/README.md

 sos-ci - Simple OpenStack Continuous Integration
 ================================================

-This is a somewhat simple app to let you implement a third-pary CI setup for OpenStack in your own lab.
+This is a somewhat simple app to let you implement a third-party CI setup for OpenStack in your own lab.

 The great thing is there's a number of folks using this now, and some have even contributed back.
-The BAD thing is that there are a number of people that are running this now and apprantly know just next to nothing about OpenStack.
+The BAD thing is that there are a number of people that are running this now and apparently know just next to nothing about OpenStack.

 Please, make sure you understand how tools like devstack and logging